Ciel-et-Terre-International/rd-wind-data/docs/DATA.md

 - Data collected from sources such as NOAA ISD, DWD (Germany), Environment Canada, etc.
 - Aggregation and harmonization managed by the Meteostat team.

-Raw Meteostat data is retrieved in km/h (API native unit), and then converted to m/s (1 m/s = 3.6 km/h) upon import into WindDatas to ensure consistency with other sources.
+Raw Meteostat data is retrieved in km/h (API native unit), and then converted to m/s (1 m/s = 3.6 km/h) upon import into Wind Data to ensure consistency with other sources.

 #### Measurement Height
 - **Typically: 10 meters above ground**, in line with WMO recommendations.